 5 Khoo, S. 2011.
 Integration and Multiculturalism: A Demographic Attitude.
 Chapter 6 in Multiculturalism and Integration: A Harmonious Relationship, Michael Clyne, James Jupp (eds).
 ANU Press.

 6 Wale, K., Foster, D. 2015.
 Contact and Reconciliation, Chapter 4 in Rethinking Reconciliation: proof from Southern Africa, Lefko-Everett, K., Govender, R., Foster, D (eds).
 HSRC Press, Cape Town.

 7 in most circumstances: вЂњNot applicableвЂќ had been rendered вЂњMissingвЂќ; вЂњStrongly DisapproveвЂќ and вЂњDisapproveвЂќ combined to form вЂњDisapproveвЂќ. вЂњStrongly ApproveвЂќ and вЂњApproveвЂќ combined to make вЂApproveвЂќ. вЂњNeutralвЂќ in certain years framed as вЂњNeither disapprove nor approveвЂќ.
-For many years up to 2006 issue known folks from other teams (other to this for the respondent); from 2006 onwards respondents had been first asks exactly just what group that is racialapart from their very own) the respondent find hard to keep company with.
-This questions will be followed with questions concerning integration with regards to the group that is mentioned.
+For decades up to 2006 the question described individuals from all the teams (other to this regarding the respondent); from 2006 onwards participants were first asks exactly exactly exactly what group that is racialaside from their particular) the respondent find difficult to keep company with.
+This concerns will be followed with concerns associated with integration with regards to the mentioned group.